adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/custom.md

 * The `IsValidUser()` method actually validates the username and password provided in the request with the users in the database.
 This version is very simplistic.
 I expect your version to at least include encryption of the password.

+!!! warn
-> Note that you must turn on Authentication / Authorization in your App Service.
+    You must turn on Authentication / Authorization in your App Service.
 Set the **Action to take when request is not authenticated** to **Allow Request (no action)** and do not configure any of the supported authentication providers.

 Next, we need to wire the custom authentication controller so that it appears in the same place as all the other authenticators.
 We are going to access it via the `/.auth/login/custom` endpoint.
 The normal ASP.NET methods can be